ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: osp_overflow_status

     Returns a bit field of the overflow status in any stage of the OSP block.
-This attribute is functional regardless of the value for the  NIFGEN_ATTR_OSP_OVERFLOW_ERROR_REPORTING attribute.
+This attribute is functional regardless of the value for the  :py:data:`nifgen.Session.osp_overflow_error_reporting` attribute.
-    Write 0 to this attribute to clear the current NIFGEN_ATTR_OSP_OVERFLOW_ERROR_REPORTING value.
+    Write 0 to this attribute to clear the current :py:data:`nifgen.Session.osp_overflow_error_reporting` value.

     The following table lists the characteristics of this property.